DONATE SUPPLIES

 Where will my donations go?

-The Depot provides the donated items to educational institutions (K-12, community colleges, 4-year colleges, and universities, community laboratories) for use in education and research.
+The Depot works hard to get your donations into the hands of future scientists!
+We provide the donated items for free to educational institutions (K-12, community colleges, 4-year colleges, and universities, community laboratories) for use in education and research, with a priority for Title I K-12 schools.
+We do this because we believe that equity in STEM education and sustainability in the Biotech industry are both essential for our future.
 Material that educators and researchers are unable to use, may be sold, recycled or discarded by the Depot.

 How does the donation delivery process work?